miu-lab/Pixel-Wrangle/README.md

 - Outputs are generated and activated by declaration in your code but you can modify it manually in Outputs Tab
 - Inputs as texture buffer are manually settable via Inputs Tab and referenced by integer as GLSL TOP do it.
 - Ability to activate Auto-focus in parameter pane, to display parm of any 'Current' node.
 For easy tweaking other OPs parameters, keeping main viewer active.
-- Screen resolution is the only pre-declared 2D uniform, called 'uRes'
 - Built-in feedback system

 ## **Current limitations**